Humza-K-T/flash_chat/README.md

 # flash_chat

-A chat app built using flutter and amazon firestone
+A chat app built using flutter and firebase

 ## Getting Started